All About Library Technicians

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 99,200 jobs for Library Technician in 2016.
+There were about 99,200 jobs for Library Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Library Technician by 2026.
-There will be an estimated 14,400 positions for Library Technician per year.
+The BLS estimates 14,400 yearly job openings in this field.

 The states with the most job growth for Library Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, New Jersey, or Rhode Island.
 These states have the worst job growth for this type of profession.